 You should care for a dental implant just like you care for your natural teeth.

 You can help to prevent diseases or decay from developing in the teeth and gums surrounding your implant, all of which could negatively impact your implant.
-You can do so by attending regular hygiene cleanings and oral examinations with your dentist as well as properly brushing and flossing at home.
+You can do so by attending regular hygiene cleanings and oral examinations with your dentist as well as proper brushing and flossing at home.

 - Does getting a dental implant hurt?

 Following the procedure, there is not usually much discomfort.
-Most patients can manage any pain with an over-the-counter pain medication for a few days after the procedure.
+Most patients can manage any pain with over-the-counter pain medication for a few days after the procedure.